elesiuta/picosnitch/README.md

 # [picosnitch](https://elesiuta.github.io/picosnitch/)
 ![screenshot.png](https://raw.githubusercontent.com/elesiuta/picosnitch/master/docs/screenshot.png)
 - Receive notifications whenever a new program connects to the network, or when it's modified
-- Monitors your bandwidth, breaking down traffic by executable, hash, domain, port, or user over time
+- Monitors your bandwidth, breaking down traffic by executable, hash, parent, domain, port, or user over time
 - Can optionally check hashes or executables using [VirusTotal](https://www.virustotal.com)
 - Executable hashes are cached based on device + inode for improved performance, and works with applications running inside containers
 - Uses BPF [for accurate, low overhead bandwidth monitoring](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/) and fanotify to watch executables for modification
+- Since applications can call others to send/receive data for them, the parent executable and hash is also logged for each connection
-- Focus is on monitoring and detection, and doing that well, this is not a firewall since that would significantly increase complexity and impact performance in order to make use of the security benefits of verifying hashes and would need to intercept calls to other programs
+- Focus is on monitoring and detection, and doing that well, this is not a firewall since that would significantly increase complexity, impact performance, and cannot be done as reliably as simply sandboxing with something such as [firejail](https://wiki.archlinux.org/title/firejail#Usage), [flatpak](https://github.com/tchx84/Flatseal/blob/master/DOCUMENTATION.md#share), or a virtual machine
-- Since applications can also call others to send/receive data for them, you need to take this into account when inspecting your logs, and should sandbox anything suspect with something like [firejail](https://wiki.archlinux.org/title/firejail#Usage), [flatpak](https://github.com/tchx84/Flatseal/blob/master/DOCUMENTATION.md#share), or a virtual machine
+- Even though executables are hashed, they may still be compromised via shared libraries, if this is a concern you may want to see other host-based intrusion detection systems (HIDS) such as [AIDE](https://wiki.archlinux.org/title/AIDE) or something like [debsums (with caveats)](https://manpages.debian.org/unstable/debsums/debsums.1.en.html)
 - Inspired by programs such as GlassWire, Little Snitch, and OpenSnitch

 # [installation](#installation)